 Some wonder whether tether has helped pump up the price of bitcoin, which recently surpassed $11,000 after beginning the year below $1,000.
 Charlie Lee, creator of Litecoin, the world’s seventh-largest cryptocurrency, wrote in a Nov.
 30 Twitter post, “There’s a fear going on that the recent price rise was helped by printing of USDT (Tether) that is not backed by USD in a bank account.”

-Little public information exists about how tether is created, fueling questions, said Barry Leybovich, a product manager at IPC System who creates risk and compliance products for financial institutions interested in blockchain applications.
+Little public information exists about how tether is created, fueling questions, said Barry Leybovich who creates risk and compliance products for financial institutions interested in blockchain applications.
 The market believes that each tether is worth $1, even if they’re not actually backed by that money, and trades of tether for bitcoin at Bitfinex are helping drive up the price of bitcoin, he said.

 Tether’s website makes a claim that’s unusual among cryptocurrencies: “every tether is always backed 1-to-1 by traditional currency held in our reserves.”
 The site also says each tether can be redeemed for $1.
 But its terms of service say: “There is no contractual right or other right or legal claim against us to redeem or exchange your tethers for money.
 We do not guarantee any right of redemption or exchange of tethers by us for money.”